The park always has wonderful winter weather, so come on down and have some fun!

 Come to Old Town San Diego State Historic Park and take the True Stories of Old Town tour!
-Every corner of Old Town has a story to tell and this tour takes you around the park to learn them.
-They happen every day at 11:30 AM and 2:30 PM and it only costs $10 for adults and $5 for children 6 to 17.
-Come to the Robinson-Rose Visitor Center and uncover all the interesting stories around Old Town.
+Every corner of Old Town has a story to tell and this tour takes you around the park to learn them all.
+Visit the Robinson-Rose Visitor Center to join in and uncover all the interesting stories around Old Town.

 For more information, click here to visit our Special Events page!